-- A. General: - Comply with manufacturer's instructions for the particular conditions of installation in each case.
-If printed instructions are not available or do not apply to the project conditions, consult the manufacturer's technical representative for specified recommendations before proceeding with the work. - 2.
-Extend wall insulation full thickness as shown over entire area to be
+1. Comply with manufacturer's instructions for the particular conditions of installation in each case.
+If printed instructions are not available or do not apply to the project conditions, consult the manufacturer's technical representative for specified recommendations before proceeding with the

+2. Extend wall insulation full thickness as shown over entire area to be

-- 3. Apply a single layer of insulation of the required thickness, unless otherwise shown of required to make up the total thickness. - 4.
+- insulated.
+Cut and fit tightly around obstructions, and fill voids with insulation.
+Remove projections which interfere with placement. - 3.
+Apply a single layer of insulation of the required thickness, unless otherwise shown of required to make up the total thickness. - 4.
 Insulation shall be installed after construction has advanced to a point that the installed insulation will not be damaged by remaining work. - 5.
 Space insulation from heat producing devices as recommended by the manufacturer, but not closer than 3 inches. - 6.
 Electrical Wiring: Do not install insulation in a manner that would sandwich electrical wiring between two layers of insulation.